BetSmartMedia/gesundheit/README.markdown

 # Gesundheit - Concise SQL generation in CoffeeScript

-Gesundheit generates SQL, it does this using a sugary API for managing the abstract syntax tree of a SQL statement, then compiling that AST to a string and array of bound parameters at query execution time.
-For example:
+Gesundheit generates SQL using a sugary API for managing the abstract syntax tree of a statement.
+After building your statement programmatically, gesundheit can compile it to a string or execute it against your database for you, using proper bound parameters and allowing for streaming of results.

+A quick example:

     gesundheit = require('./lib')
     assert = require('assert')